-Why We Travel: A Conversation with Expert Astrologer Anne Ortelee
+Why We Travel: In Conversation with Expert Astrologer Anne Ortelee

 Ever wonder why you are drawn to specific places?
 Or why you feel more free while visiting certain countries?
 Last week I met up with expert astrologer Anne Ortelee to talk travel.
 We spoke about why certain places call us, how to choose the location of our next trip, how to prepare for it and more.
 I had a great time chatting with Anne.